 But if you’re comfortable with choosing and managing your own investments, you can build your own portfolio utilizing the plan’s blended and individual options.

 The asset allocation for these portfolios remains static unlike the age-based options, which change over time.
-Blended portfolios invest in a mix of stock funds, bond funds and short-term investments based on a particular risk level and objective.
+Blended portfolios invest in a mix of stock funds, bond funds and a money market fund based on a particular risk level and objective.
 Individual portfolios invest entirely in one asset class such as stocks.